 How does memory work within the system?

 Since Roswell is the core (host) of the system, everyone else has access to most of their memories.
 We all have access to some of Maddie’s memories as well; however, one of the symptoms commonly associated with PTSD (and especially DID) is memory loss.
 Roswell and Maddie–and by extension, the rest of us–have very few memories of childhood.
+We have entire years’ worth of memories missing, and now that Maddie is largely dormant, we have no way to access them.

 Again, in this particular respect we can only speak for our own experience with DID; other systems experience memory (or loss thereof) differently.